Divyanshuoft/Divyanshuoft/README.md

 ### Hi there 👋 I am [Divyansh Kachchhava](https://divyanshuoft.github.io/https-divyansh.github.io-/)!
-I'm an Software Automation Engineer intern @[theScore](https://www.thescore.com/), Toronto, Ontario and also an Open Source Developer @[ClickHouse](https://clickhouse.com/), Palo Alto, California
+Incoming Web Developer at Engineering Career Center, UofT Engineering EdTech team!
 <!--
 **rusty-sj/rusty-sj** is a ✨ _special_ ✨ repository as its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: